I Now Pronounce You Chuck & Larry: Plot

-Chuck becomes romantically interested in Alex after the two spend time together, but finds himself unable to get close to her because she thinks he is gay.
-During an intimate talk about relationships, the two spontaneously kiss, but Alex, still believing Chuck is gay and married, is shocked and immediately distances herself from Chuck.
-Meanwhile, city agent Clinton Fitzer arrives to investigate the couple, and the strain on both Larry and Chuck results in a verbal fight.
+Chuck becomes romantically interested in Alex after the two spend time together but finds himself unable to get close to her because she thinks he is gay.
+During an intimate talk about relationships, the two spontaneously kiss, but Alex, still believing Chuck is gay and married, is shocked and distances herself from Chuck.
+Meanwhile, city agent Clinton Fitzer investigates the couple, and the strain on Larry and Chuck results in a verbal fight.
 Larry asserts that Chuck's constant absence to spend time with Alex is jeopardizing their ability to maintain the ruse of their relationship, and Chuck responds by instructing Larry to move on from Paula's death.
 Later that evening, a petition circulates to have Chuck and Larry thrown out of the firehouse.
-Upon discovering it, Larry confronts the crew about personal embarrassments on the job that Chuck and Larry helped them overcome.
-Afterwards, Chuck and Larry reconcile with each other.
+Larry confronts the crew about personal embarrassments on the job that Chuck and Larry helped them overcome.
+Afterward, Chuck and Larry reconcile with each other.

 Eventually, numerous women publicly testify to having recently slept with Chuck, and the couple is called into court to defend their marriage against charges of fraud, with Alex as their attorney.
-Their fellow firefighters arrive in support, having realized all that the pair have done for them over the years.
-Fitzer interrogates both men, and eventually demands they kiss to prove that their relationship is physical.
-Before they do so, Captain Tucker arrives and exposes their marriage as a sham and both men as straight.
-He emphasizes that the situation reminded people not to be judgmental, and then offers to be arrested as well, since he knew about the false relationship but failed to report it, which prompts the other firefighters to show solidarity by claiming a role in the wedding.
-The firefighters are quickly released from jail after negotiating a deal to provide photos for an AIDS research benefit calendar, provided that Chuck and Larry plead guilty to fraud, which would reduce the charges to a misdemeanor and allow the duo to keep their benefits.
+Their fellow firefighters arrive in support, having realized all that the pair have done for them.
+Fitzer interrogates both men and demands they kiss to prove that their relationship is physical.
+Before they do so, Captain Tucker exposes their marriage as a sham and both men as straight.
+He then offers to be arrested as well, since he knew about the false relationship but failed to report it, which prompts the other firefighters to show solidarity by claiming a role in the wedding.
+The firefighters are released from jail after negotiating a deal to provide photos for an AIDS research benefit calendar, provided that Chuck and Larry plead guilty to fraud, which would reduce the charges to a misdemeanor and allow them to keep their benefits.

-Two months later, Fred and Alex's brother, Kevin, are married in Niagara Falls at the same chapel as Chuck and Larry.
+Two months later, Fred and Alex's brother, Kevin, marries in Niagara Falls at the same chapel as Chuck and Larry.
 At the wedding party (which features musical guest Lance Bass), Larry moves on from Paula's death and talks to a new woman, while Alex agrees to a dance with Chuck.